Temps and termites are on the rise. Schedule your free inspection today.

 As for where rats like to nest in particular, it depends on the species.

-• Roof rats (Black rats) are usually found in elevated places and in the wild will live on cliffs and among rocks.
+• Roof rats (black rats) are usually found in elevated places and in the wild will live on cliffs and among rocks.
 Near urban areas, they can end up in your attic.
-Roof rats will climb trees and get onto the roof of structures, using any damaged tiles, as well as their sharp teeth, to get inside wall spaces and attics.
-They will use soft materials to make the actual nest for themselves and their young which can include chewed paper, insulation and other materials found around the home.
+Roof rats will climb trees and get onto the roof of structures, using any damaged tiles, as well as their sharp teeth, to get into wall spaces and attics.
+They will use soft materials to make the actual nest for themselves and their young, which can include chewed paper, insulation, and other materials found around the home.

 Rats become active at night, particularly around dusk and near dawn.
 Norway rats that have created burrows in your yard can use plastic drain pipes to get into the basements and look for food.
 Black rats that have nested in the walls or attics will run between the walls, using their remarkable climbing abilities to get around and look for food.